A Radical Idea

 How has independent living made a difference in both of your lives?

 “For my husband and me, it’s allowed us the freedom to travel the world.
-Even when we’re in a different country, we feel secure knowing Kari is safe and secure, and Gabriel Homes staff holds her accountable for doing her chores.
+Even when we’re in a different country, we feel secure knowing Kari is safe, and Gabriel Homes staff holds her accountable for doing her chores.
 Gabriel Homes brings me great comfort knowing she will be O.K.

 “More importantly, Kari is a far more confident person.
 She lets me know what she wants to do, and she’s capable of making her own decisions.
 As an independent person, Kari has a home and a community that are there for her and supportive of her goals.”